CanberkTimurlenk/MovieAPI/README.md

 # MovieAPI

 MovieAPI is an API project developed for educational purposes and similar to the API used by TMDB.
-TMDB stands for 'The Movie Database' which is built as a user-editable movie and TV database and also provides an API.
+TMDB stands for "The Movie Database" which is built as a user-editable movie and TV database and also provides an API.

 <br>